Skip to content

 Every workflow step references a validator row.
 During execution the validator tells the runtime which provider class to load, which helper functions are legal, and how to interpret rule and assertion catalogs.

 Validators own the canonical catalog describing what the validator can read or emit.
-Catalog rows live in validator_catalog_entries and carry:
+The catalog is stored across two models:

 Field Meaning